ESET Online Help

 Packer, Crypter, Protector

-Packers are the “outer shells” of some trojans, the purpose of which is to make detection and analysis by antivirus software and malware analysts (respectively) more difficult by hiding the payload they contain, making it first necessary to unpack them to ascertain their purpose.
-Packers often employ various anti-debugging, anti-emulation (anti-VM) techniques and code obfuscation.
+Packers are the “outer shells” of some trojan horses, the purpose of which is to make detection and analysis by anti-virus software and malware analysts (respectively) more difficult by hiding the payload they contain, making it first necessary to unpack them so as to ascertain their purpose.
+To make the tasks even more challenging, packers often employ various anti-debugging, anti-emulation (anti-VM) techniques and code obfuscation.

 Backdoor, Remote Access Tool/Remote Access Trojan

-A backdoor is an app allowing remote access to a computer.
-The difference between this type of malware and a legitimate app with similar functionality is that the installation is done without the user’s knowledge.
+A backdoor is an application allowing remote access to a computer.
+The difference between this type of malware and a legitimate application with similar functionality is that the installation is done without the user’s knowledge.

-Typical backdoor functionality includes sending files to the host computer, executing files and commands, and exfiltrating (sending) files and documents back to the attacker.
-Often, this is coupled with key-logging and screen-grabbing functionality for spying and data theft.
+Typical backdoor functionality includes the capability to send files to the host computer and execute files and commands on it, and to exfiltrate (send) files and documents back to the attacker.
+Often this is coupled with key-logging and screen-grabbing functionality for purposes of spying and data theft.

-The term “RAT” (Remote Access Tool) can be considered a synonym for “backdoor”, but it usually signifies a full tier, including a client app meant for installation on the target system and a server component that allows administration and control of the individual ‘bots’ or compromised systems.
+The term “RAT” (Remote Access Tool) can be considered a synonym to “backdoor”, but it usually signifies a full bundle including a client application meant for installation on the target system, and a server component that allows administration and control of the individual ‘bots’ or compromised systems.

 Keylogger

-Keyloggers can be used for beneficial purposes, such as monitoring employees in a regulated industry, or malignant ones, such as stealing account credentials.
-Sophisticated keyloggers may also record mouse movements and button clicks, keystrokes typed on on-screen virtual keyboards, and capture screenshots or videos of what is being displayed on the screen.
+Keyloggers can be used for both beneficial purposes, such as monitoring employees in a regulated industry, or malignant ones, such as to steal account credentials.
+Sophisticated keyloggers may also record mouse movements and button clicks, keystrokes typed on on-screen virtual keyboards, and capture screenshots or videos of what is being displayed on screen.

-Hardware keyloggers may also be plugged between a computer and a keyboard to record keystrokes.
+Hardware keyloggers also exist that may be plugged between a computer and a keyboard to record keystrokes.

 Dialer

-These programs can be used legally when paying for internet services.
-However, fraudulent dialers can be used to redirect a connection to a more expensive number without the computer user’s knowledge.
+These programs can be used legally when paying for Internet services, but fraudulent dialers can be used for redirecting a connection to a more expensive number without the computer user’s knowledge.
 This type of threat has become rare in areas where broadband is available.

-If a file on your computer is detected as a Trojan, it is advisable to delete it because it most likely contains nothing but malicious code.
+If a file on your computer is detected as a Trojan, it is advisable to delete it, since it most likely contains nothing but malicious code.